 THAT’S IT !
 So, thanks to Antoine for doing the grocery shopping.
 I love it when we’re presented with delicious challenges like this, don’t you?

-As you can see from the ingredients, this recipe just happens to be not just vegetarian but it’s also VEGAN, DAIRY-FREE, GLUTEN FREE (as long as you serve it with GF munchies) and sugar-free.
+As you can see from the ingredients, this recipe just happens to be not just vegetarian but it’s also vegan, dairy-free and gluten free (as long as you serve it with GF bread or crackers) and sugar-free.

 How to Serve Broccoli Hummus

-Serve this broccoli hummus as a dip with crusty French bread, crackers, toasted pita bread, tortilla chips, potato chips, potato wedges or oatcakes.
+Serve it as a dip with crusty French bread, crackers, toasted pita bread, tortilla chips, potato chips, potato wedges or oatcakes.

 (I love this gluten-free all oatmeal oatcake recipe from Christina’s Cucina).